Barnes & Noble

 Having traveled the world for nearly forty years as a military officer and NSA liaison, Jo Felsenthal is now forced to take a step backward and return to her childhood home of Polk Ridge, Arkansas.
 Stepping back into this old (and mostly forgotten) territory comes with its challenges.
 Her mom’s health is failing, her career and personal life are in freefall, and she hasn’t connected with anyone in Polk Ridge in a lifetime.

-Gina Phillips has spent a lifetime facing more adversity than she cares to recall.
+Gina Ingram has spent a lifetime facing more adversity than she cares to recall.
 From teenage mom, to widow, to social worker, she has made her way and her life in Polk Ridge, one of the poorest towns in one of the poorest counties in Arkansas.

 So when Gina decides unwind on her back porch after work, she’s more than surprised when a familiar, yet long neglected friend pops up in her Facebook feed.
 Yet there she is: Jo!
 Gina’s dearest childhood friend—now a complete stranger—is back in town.
 Her quick click on “friend request” is about to have lasting consequences….